PPadgett/AutomatorsGuideToSuccess/AutomationParadox/Bootstrapping.md

     curl -sS http://your_local_centos_package_manager_url/bootstrap.sh | bash
     ```

-    This script will automatically perform all the steps mentioned in the manual process.
+    This script will automatically perform all the necessary steps to set up the new server to be managed by the Ansible control node.

     Remember to replace `"http://fileserver.com/path/to/your/playbook.yml"` with the actual URL of your playbook file.